morg0n/product_registration/README.md

 ## TODOs

-- Find/create "OEMR 501(c)(3) Shared Secrets" document
+- create "OEMR 501(c)(3) Shared Secrets" document
-- Deploy service in a production context
-  - production RDS settings (multi AZ, backups, migrate legimate dev data)
+- migrate legimate dev data
-  - set up Amazon SES non-sandbox mode
+- test emailer when in non-sandbox mode
-  - ensure ELB has at least one instance up at all times
-  - update this README with new configuration steps
+- point domain to prod and set for https mode only (last step in deploy section)

 ## POST VERSION 1.0.0 TODOs